 We called in two trusted nutritionists to give you their top tips for successfully quitting those foods you love (that don’t love you back).

 1. Become aware.
 The first step is to figure out where off-limit foods are hiding out, says certified nutrition specialist Deanna Minich, PhD.

 It’s widely known that wheat contains gluten, for example, but don’t forget that barley, rye, and spelt do, too.
 Oats are naturally gluten-free, but unless the package says otherwise, they were probably produced in a plant with gluten-containing grains, meaning the odds of cross-contamination are high.
 Minich offers the acronym BROWS (barley, rye, oats, wheat, and spelt) to remember what to avoid.
 Many restaurants and food manufacturers make it easy by putting “gluten-free” on their menus and labels.

 It takes slightly more detective work to sleuth out other common trigger foods.
 Dairy hides out in everything from granola bars to frozen pizza crusts.
 And practically every packaged food contains sugar — even those you wouldn’t suspect, like all-natural nut butters and “healthy” salad dressings.
 So read labels closely, and get familiar with all the different sugar pseudonyms.
 (For a complete list, see 61 Names for Sugar.)

 The secret that makes every grocery trip faster, simpler, and exponentially healthier?
 Buy most of your items in the fresh produce section.
-Carrots, Brussels sprouts, and bok choy never contain gluten, dairy, sugar, or caffeine.
+Carrots, Brussels sprouts, and bok choy never contain gluten, dairy, refined sugar, or caffeine.